Manifesto Ikacode

 A website should only collect the minimum amount of information about its visitors.

-I favour the use of open-source software solutions (i.e. where the code is open and auditable), and data hosting in Europe.
+We use open-source software solutions (i.e. where the code is open and auditable), and data hosting in Europe.

-All my outsourcing customers can take advantage of a statistics tool validated by the CNIL on my Matomo instance, and access to my Nextcloud instance to manage their web project.
-My billing is also self-hosted, to preserve my data and those of my clients⋅es.
+All our customers can take advantage of a statistics tool validated by the CNIL on our Matomo instance, and access to open-source CRM tool to manage their web project.
+Our billing is also self-hosted, to preserve our data and those of our clients.

 WordPress also allows you to retain ownership of your data, which other popular proprietary CMS such as Webflow or Wix don’t allow.